Resistor52/cloud_dfir_demo/README.md

 ## Make the magic happen
 MY_IP=$(curl -s icanhazip.com)
-margaritashotgun --server $TARGET_IP --username $SSH_USER --key $SSH_KEY /
+margaritashotgun --server $TARGET_IP --username $SSH_USER --key $SSH_KEY \
-    --module $MODULE --filename $TARGET_IP-mem.lime --bucket $BUCKET aws_ir --examiner-cidr-range $MY_IP/32 instance-compromise --target $TARGET_IP /
+    --module $MODULE --filename $TARGET_IP-mem.lime --bucket $BUCKET aws_ir --examiner-cidr-range $MY_IP/32 instance-compromise --target $TARGET_IP \
     --user $SSH_USER --ssh-key $SSH_KEY
 ```

 Note that we are calling Margarita Shotgun prior to AWS_IR because although AWS_IR will call Margarita Shotgun, in the present form AWS_IR cannot accept a parameter on the command line to tell Margarita Shotgun which memory module to use.
 Instead AWS_IR assumes that the kernel module is in its repository.
 The bad news is that recent kernels are not.
 Therefore, the simple workaround is to call Margarita Shotgun first.
 (A future demo will show how to set up a custom kernel module repository.)

+TROUBLESHOOTING:
-TROUBLESHOOTING: Did you get an "Unable to locate credentials" error?
+* Did you get an "Unable to locate credentials" error?
 That may indicate that you forgot to attach the instance profile in Step 2.
+* Did you get "timed out" error?
+That may indicate that you may need to change the security group to allow the Incident Response Workstation to connect to the target via SSH.

 Here is a [sample of the aws_ir output](sample_aws_ir_output.txt).